Apply for a Transportation Network Service Licence

 - Ensure driving record checks are completed and acceptable for all drivers

-The new $0.30 per trip fee for non-accessible ride-hailing vehicles is being established to support funding for accessibility programs.
-New regulations will allow for accessible vehicles with side entry as well as rear entry so people with disabilities are supported and have more options to get around.
+The $0.30 per trip fee for non-wheelchair accessible ride-hailing vehicles is being established to support funding for accessibility programs.
+Side entry as well as rear entry is permitted for accessible vehicles so people with disabilities are supported and have more options to get around.

 For more information visit Record Check Certificates for Ride-hail Companies.